SwapnS/KDD-F21-ipl/README.md

 By using this information, we are planning to build a classifier which predicts the winning probabilities for the playing teams.

 Also, a regression task can be implemented which can predict runs scored by current batting team at the end of the inning.
+//Target Population- Cricketers playing in various teams of Indian Premier League from 2008 to 2020.
+Results of every match in the IPL depends on the various conditions like venue, player performance, toss, performance in power play etc.
+//Prescriptive analysis to see which batsman is good against which bowler and vice versa.
+//Research question: "What is the probability of winning a match given features like previous player performance, venue and other match related data is available."
+"What are the top features that affect the chances of winning the match."

 ## Data Sources:
 1) https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020